From partner to problem area: China and Germany's fear of the future – The biggest stumbling block for Germany's economy – Image: Xpert.Digital

 1. Strengthening domestic consumption

-2. Promote innovation and technology
+2. Promotion of innovation and technology

 3. Sustainability and environmental protection